openlawteam/tribute-contracts/docs/adapters/HowToCreate.md

 ### Done

-If you have followed all the steps above and created a well tested, documented Adapter, please sent out a Pull Request so we can review it and provide additional feedback.
+If you have followed all the steps above and created a well tested, documented Adapter, please submit a Pull Request so we can review it and provide additional feedback.
 Thank you!